 Calliope Jane, the goodest good girl, surveying the Pawnee National Grassland.

 The heart of my fieldwork lies in public archaeology - making the process of archaeological investigation accessible, inclusive, and meaningful for everyone.
-During the upcoming 2025 PAAC Summer Field Project, I will be leading teams of volunteers on the Pawnee National Grassland and adjacent State Land Board lands in Weld County to explore and document the archaeological record in the Plains of Colorado.
+During the upcoming 2025 PAAC Summer Field Project, I will be leading teams of volunteers, including current students, interested members of the community, new archaeological professionals, and retired professionals, on the Pawnee National Grassland and adjacent State Trust lands in Weld County to document the archaeological record in the Plains of Colorado.

 This project offers a unique opportunity for individuals, regardless of previous experience, to directly engage with the archaeological process.
-From walking the land in straight transects during pedestrian survey to learning techniques of sub-surface archaeological testing like augering to recording sites in both buried and surface contexts, this is an opportunity to foster a sense of stewardship for our past, learn about the importance of preservation, and see firsthand how archaeological knowledge is generated.
+From walking the land in straight transects during pedestrian survey to learning techniques of sub-surface archaeological testing to recording sites in both buried and surface contexts, this is an opportunity to foster a sense of stewardship for our past, learn about the importance of preservation, and see firsthand how archaeological knowledge can be generated.

 Zooarchaeology by Mass Spectrometry (ZooMS) is a cutting edge proteomics method that allows for taxonomic identification of faunal remains.
 At the University of Wyoming, we have built a lab capable of performing ZooMS analyses in-house.
 ZooMS is especially useful for identifying fragmented faunal remains that lack landmarks permitting traditional taxonomic identification.